ghosthouse7/logic-lens/README.md

 ```

-🤝 Connect & ContributeWe'd love to hear from you!
+Feedback & Support
 Found a bug?
-Want a new roasting language?<div align="center">🐛 Report a Bug💡 Feature Request🌟 Star the RepoOpen IssueDiscussionsGive a Star</div><div align="center">
+Want a new roasting language?
+Drop a suggestion via the Feedback Form in the app!

+ Made with ❤️ in INDIA